 [You have become weak]

-Looking back, one spring day as I walked around the yard with my mother-in-law, listening to her talk about her flowers, she pointed out that her daffodils would no longer bloom.
-When she’d enquired how to remedy this, she was told that daffodils stop blooming; this person’s remedy was to simply pull them up and plant new ones.
-Later, as I pondered this it started to bother me; why would daffodils stop blooming?
-I had to know.
+One spring day as I walked around the yard with my mother-in-law, listening to her talk about her flowers, she pointed out that her daffodils were no longer blooming.
+When she’d mentioned this to someone, she was told that daffodils stop blooming.
+This person’s remedy was simple: pull them up and plant new bulbs.

 When a daffodil comes up with leaves but no flowers, this condition is referred to as daffodil blindness.
 This may occur due to the growing conditions, pests, or disease, and can be remedied in several ways depending on the cause.

-Fortunately, God doesn’t just pull us up and replant new bulbs.
+Fortunately, when we stop blooming, God doesn’t just pull us up and replant new bulbs.
 Instead He beckons us to come to Him—to rise and be healed (Luke 17:19).
-Jesus healed those who needed healing; those who believed in what only He could offer.
-He healed the lame; He cast out demons; cured the sick and gave the blind sight.
-Even today Jesus still meets our many needs.
-His sacrificial death was enough proof that He was willing, and His resurrection was the proof that He is able.
-We are assured that He still works fervently in the life of the believer even reopening our eyes if we’ve become spiritually blind.
+Jesus healed those who needed both physical and spiritual healing, and He still heals today.
+His sacrificial death was enough proof that He was willing, and His resurrection proved to us that our God is able to do immeasurably more than we can imagine.
+(Ephesians 3:20)

 1. Dry Conditions: (In dry conditions daffodils may stop blooming prematurely.)

 Remedy: Come to the Well that is Jesus and you shall never be parched again.